Julian/lean-across-the-board/docs/api.rst

     move.

-.. theorem:: sequence.boards
+.. definition:: sequence.boards

     The board which results from applying the first ``ix₀ + 1`` ``move``\ s in the ``sequence``.

-.. theorem:: sequence.contents_at
+.. definition:: sequence.contents_at

     Shorthand for referring to the contents at a sequence index ``ixₒ : fin (o + 1)``.